Mitch-P-Analyst/Europe_Snowpack_Depths/README.md

 #### Data Manipulation

-- Metadata of 2979 Available weather stations
+- Metadata for 2,979 available weather stations
-  - condensed to 2794 in relevance to available Monthly Snowpack Depths from 12 providers.
+  - Condensed to 2,794 stations with monthly snowpack depths from 12 providers.
     - Reduced to **795 stations** after QA (≥ 30 winters of data) producing **5,309 station-month time series**
 - Monthly snow depth (**hnsum**) per station
 - Time range: 1864–2024
   - Reduced to 1936 – 2019 to abide by ≥ 30 winters of data threshold.

-#### Data Objectives
+### Data Objectives

-- Clean and normalize entities for weather data analysis
-- Calculate average winter seasonal snowpack depth for each weather station
-- Consolidate monthly snowpack data from 12 providers into one entity
-- Analyze statistically significant trends across numerous groupings
+- Identify monotonic trends in winter snowpack depth at both **station level** and **aggregated (country / elevation band) level**.
-- Visualise Theil-Sen slopes for monotonic trends across categories countries, months and elevation bands
+- Visualise **Theil–Sen slopes** for monotonic trends across key categories: **countries, months, and elevation bands**.
+- Compare **station-level medians** with **aggregated series** to understand how averaging changes the apparent strength and timing of trends.
-- Conclude inference from statistical models for winter snowpack trend.
+- Draw clear, interpretable inferences from the statistical models about **where and when Alpine winter snowpack is changing**.

+### Tools
+- **Database & GIS:** PostgreSQL, PostGIS, GeoJSON
+- **Python & analysis:** Python, Pandas, GeoPandas, SciPy / statsmodels
+- **Visualisation & app:** Plotly, Dash
+- **Environment & workflow:** Jupyter, Git, Git LFS

 ### SQL Database Schema